Fire Risk Assessments

 - PEEP Disabled Person

-Fire risk assessment legislation
+Fire risk assessments legislation

 In Northern Ireland, fire safety legislation is governed by the Fire and Rescue Services (Northern Ireland) Order 2006, and in Scotland, it is governed by the Fire (Scotland) Act 2005.
 Both legislations require that the responsible person for a non-domestic property carry out a fire risk assessment and follow it up by taking measures to avoid and mitigate the risk of fire.

-Both legislations instruct that the responsible person should review and update the assessment frequently.
-Additionally, if a business is found to be non-compliant with fire safety legislation in Northern Ireland or Scotland, the business and/or company directors may be given severe penalties such as fines and imprisonment.
+Both legislations instruct that the responsible person should review and update the assessment frequently. Â Additionally, if a business is found to be non-compliant with fire safety legislation in Northern Ireland or Scotland, the business and/or company directors may be given severe penalties such as fines and imprisonment.

 It is essential to carry out fire risk assessments correctly, this is where an experienced health and safety consultant comes in.